hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 -----------------

 Users can also, upon establishing an SSH connection, store the SSH certificate in an SSH agent.
-The VSC firewall and insiitutional login steps described above are also valid here.
+The VSC firewall and institutional login steps described above are also valid here.
 The difference is that the user will be required to perform them only once in order to set an active SSH certificate which will be then stored in the running SSH agent.
 Here are the necessary steps: